-To pursue a career in accounting, you will need three good A Levels – including mathematics.
+In order to train to become a physiotherapist, you will need three good A Levels (usually including Biology).

-Study a respective alternative to A Levels with a foundation programme.
+Study a respective alternative to A Levels with a one year foundation programme.
 Achieving at least 70% in a foundation course can help you to attend a top ranking university.

 There are three main routes into physiotherapy following A Levels or a foundation course: